Skip to content

 A NO vote means

-Create an investment fund managed by the state to generate revenue, and using the earnings to eliminate state-imposed taxes when sufficient to replace them
+Create a permanent public endowment fund managed by the state to generate revenue, and use the earnings to eliminate state-imposed taxes when sufficient to replace them

 A YES vote means